JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 Profile consistency checks
 --------------------------

+.. _profconcheck_overview:

+Overview
+^^^^^^^^

-This filter comprises several QC checks that can be applied to atmospheric profile data (e.g. as measured by radiosondes).
+This filter comprises several QC checks that can be applied to atmospheric profile data (e.g. as measured by radiosondes) whose observations lie at particular pressure levels.
+These checks have been ported from UK Met Office observation processing system (OPS).
 The following checks are available:

 - **Basic**: These checks ensure the profile pressures lie in a reasonable range and are in the correct order.
+  :ref:`Click here for more details <profconcheck_basic>`.

 - **SamePDiffT**: If two levels have the same pressure, but their temperature difference is larger than a threshold, reject one of the levels.
+  :ref:`Click here for more details <profconcheck_samepdifft>`.

 - **Sign**: This check determines whether an observed temperature may have had its sign (in degrees Celsius) recorded incorrectly.
   To do this the temperature is compared to the model background value.
   If the check is failed a temperature correction is calculated.
+  :ref:`Click here for more details <profconcheck_sign>`.

 - **UnstableLayer**: The temperature in a particular level is used to compute the expected temperature in the level above given the dry adiabatic lapse rate.
   If the measured temperature in the level above is lower than its expected value by a certain threshold then both levels are flagged.
+  :ref:`Click here for more details <profconcheck_unstablelayer>`.

 - **Interpolation**: The temperature between adjacent significant pressure levels is interpolated onto any encompassed standard pressure levels.
   If the interpolated temperature differs from the observed value by more than a particular threshold then the relevant standard and significant levels are flagged.
+  Further information on standard and significant levels can be found :ref:`here <profconcheck_standardlevels>`.
+  :ref:`Click here for more details <profconcheck_interpolation>`.

 - **Hydrostatic**: This is a check of the consistency between the observed values of temperature and geopotential height at each pressure level.
-  The check relies on the hydrostatic equation and has a complicated decision making algorithm.
+  The check relies on the hydrostatic equation and has a complicated decision-making algorithm.
   If a particular level fails this check then a height correction is (sometimes) computed.
+  :ref:`Click here for more details <profconcheck_hydrostatic>`.

 - **UInterp**: The wind speed between adjacent significant pressure levels is interpolated onto any encompassed standard pressure levels.
   If the vector difference of the interpolated and measured wind speeds is larger than a certain threshold then the relevant standard and significant levels are flagged.
+  :ref:`Click here for more details <profconcheck_uinterp>`.

 - **RH**: This check detects relative humidity errors at the top of cloud layers and during sonde ascents.
+  :ref:`Click here for more details <profconcheck_rh>`.

-More than one check can be applied by this filter.
+This filter can apply more than one check in turn.
 Please note the following:

 - The total number of errors that have occurred is recorded as the filter proceeds through each check.
   If this number exceeds a threshold (set by defining the parameter :code:`nErrorsFail`) then the entire profile is rejected.

-- The basic checks are always performed unless they are specifically disabled.
+- The basic checks are always performed unless they are specifically disabled (by setting the parameter :code:`flagBasicChecksFail` to true).

 - The checks must be performed in a particular order if it is desired to exactly reproduce the operation of the OPS code.
   This is because the QC flags (and values of temperature or height) that are modified in one routine may then be read by a subsequent routine.
   To achieve the same outcome as in the OPS code the following order must be used:
   Basic, SamePDiffT, Sign, UnstableLayer, Interpolation, Hydrostatic, UInterp, RH.

+.. _profconcheck_filtervars:

+Filter variables
+^^^^^^^^^^^^^^^^

+The QC checks rely on a variety of physical observables.
 The value of :code:`filter variables` for each check should be:

 - Basic, SamePDiffT, Sign, UnstableLayer, Interpolation, Hydrostatic: :code:`air_temperature`, :code:`geopotential_height`.